 Guide to Career Advancement: Nontraditional Students

 Dental hygienists practice across the globe.
 Whether students come from outside of the United States or have spent years working in other professions, dental hygiene offers an attractive field with high starting salaries.
 Here are some profiles and tips for learners looking to join the oral healthcare community.

 Students educated in other countries through programs not accredited by the American Dental Association's (ADA) Commission on Dental Accreditation (CODA) can join dental hygiene programs with advanced standing, depending on their previous credits, experience, and the specific U.S. program.
 Enrollees can usually complete these degrees in less than three years.

 International students who speak English as a second language will have to take the Test of English as a Foreign Language.

 International students may have trouble finding financial aid, but they may qualify for institutional aid.
 Resources specifically for international learners help identify scholarships and loans for attending dental hygiene programs in the U.S.

 Individuals considering the dental hygiene field after earning degrees or working in other areas can enter certificate, associate degree, or bachelor's degree dental hygiene programs.

 Schools may require students to complete prerequisite general education classes, depending on the amount of time that has passed since graduating college.

 Gap Year Students

-Students who choose to take a year off — for financial reasons, mental or physical wellbeing, or some other reason – should spend that year researching dental hygiene programs.
-Advisors can help gap year students figure out their options, plan their application process.
-These students should be sure to stay in touch with people willing to write recommendation letters for them.
+Students who choose to take a year off — for financial reasons, mental or physical well-being, or some other reason — can spend that year researching dental hygiene programs.
+School advisors can help gap year students explore their options and plan their application process.

 Salary Information: Advanced Dental Careers